 2 spots added - 53 photos shared

-Imagine a snorkeling spot where you could discover, just a few meters from the beach, a coral reef teeming with life, turtles grazing on seagrass meadows covered with starfish, but also swim in the middle of schools of millions of sardines: In Moalboal, on the island of Cebu, all these fantastic underwater experiences are within reach of swim fins.
+Imagine a snorkeling spot where you can enjoy, just a few yards from the beach, a coral reef teeming with life, turtles grazing on seagrass meadows that are covered with starfish, and the ability swim in the middle of schools of millions of sardines.
+In Moalboal on the island of Cebu, all these fantastic underwater experiences are within your reach!
 Ready?!

-Moalboal is a locality situated on the west coast of Cebu Island.
-It is reached in about 3 hours by bus from Cebu (the main city of the island of the same name).
-Once in Moalboal, take a moto taxi to reach Panagsama Beach.
+Moalboal is a village located on the west coast of Cebu Island.
+It is about a 3 hour bus ride from Cebu, the main city of the island with the same name.
+Once in Moalboal, take a moto taxi to reach the village.
+This spot is also visited by boat tours.

-From the shore, you will first swim above a shallow reef flat (↕0.5-2m), made of sandy beds, seagrass meadows and some coral bommies.
+From the shore, you will first swim above a shallow reef flat (↕0.5-2m) that features sandy beds and seagrass meadows.
 Many starfish of different species live on the seabed, including blue starfish and horned sea stars.

-A wide range of accommodations, restaurants and bars for all budgets is available all along Panagsama Beach.
+A wide range of accommodations, restaurants and bars for all budgets are available all along Panagsama Beach.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.
 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.